sogorkis/dockerfile/graphhopper/README.md

 ### Running container

-When running container, mount directory where .pbf file is placed to container /data volume.
+When running container, you have to mount directory where .pbf file is placed to container /data volume.
 Moreover do not forget about port mapping.

-First container run processes .pbf file and creates additional work files, so it may take some time.
+Initial container run might take some time as GraphHopper needs to processes .pbf file and create additional work files.
 Tail logs till you see that server is started.

 ```